Developer: Capcom Publisher: Capcom Release: 10/14/03 Genre: Action

 Anytime the game shifts to 3d it completely dies in a fire.
 The biggest offender is the atrocious camera.
 You have no means of camera control and are at its mercy.
 The game frequently leaves you with a sub optimal view which leads to cheap deaths.
 Most of the 3d segments are in tight corridors or wide open arenas.
 Both are wonky as you deal with offscreen enemies and badly placed platforms.
 The auto targeting frequently doesn’t work which leaves X and Axl helpless.
 Zero has to get in close and will often suffer damage.
 That one flaw makes these sections an absolute chore to trudge through.

 Boss battles are the highlight of any Mega Man game.
 Yet in Mega Man X7 not only are they disappointing they are frustrating.
-If you aren’t equipped with their weakness prepare to spend ten minutes or more whittling down their massive life bars.
+If you do not have their weakness prepare to spend ten minutes or more whittling down their massive life bars.
 And even then these battles can still take a long time.
-Some of these fightsare among the worst I’ve encountered in my entire gaming history.
-Flame Hyenard is a combination of mechanics that don’t work and on top of that he features some of the most annoying and repetitive voice clips.
+Some of these fights are among the worst I have encountered in my entire gaming history.
+Flame Hyenard is a combination of mechanics that do not work and on top of that he features some of the most annoying and repetitive voice clips.
 Snipe Anteater is……I won’t even go into it.
 God this game makes me so mad!

 Mega Man X7 is visually inconsistent and a bit amateurish.
 The character models are cel shaded and simple in design but translate well in 3d.
 The levels are creative in their design and while the texturing work can be ugly at times it is still solid.
 Once again though the stupid camera rears its head.
 It chooses the worst moments to do extreme close-ups and weird framing of the action.
 This also has to be the least interesting series of mavericks even with the slight bits of characterization given.
 While the soundtrack is pretty good the voice acting is terrible.
 Capcom has never gotten that aspect of the series right and this veers close to Mega Man 8 levels of bad.